Little Dorrit (TV series): Plot

-An ex-convict, Rigaud, meets Flintwinch's brother, Ephraim, who has Mrs. Clennam's papers, which she had ordered Jeremiah to burn.
-Rigaud gets Ephraim drunk, murders him, and takes the papers, learning the Clennam family secret.
+Mrs. Clennam asks Flintwinch to destroy a box of papers she has kept for years, but he gives the box to his twin brother Ephraim instead.
+Ex-convict and murderer Rigaud meets Ephraim in a pub and observes how tightly he is holding onto the box.
+He gets Ephraim drunk, murders him, and takes the papers, which reveal a Clennam family secret.

 Pancks discovers that Dorrit is heir to a fortune.
-Dorrit, now wealthy, leaves the Marshalsea and insists his family forget their "shameful past" and everyone connected to it, snubbing and insulting Arthur.
+Now wealthy, Dorrit leaves the Marshalsea and insists his family forget their "shameful past" and everyone connected to it, snubbing and insulting Arthur.
 He hires Mrs Hortensia General to educate his daughters and prepare them for society.
 They all depart on a Grand Tour of Europe, but Amy cannot adapt to the new lifestyle.
-Amy's sister, Fanny, is courted by, and accepts, the step-son of wealthy banker, Mr. Merdle.
-At Pancks' suggestion, Arthur invests in Merdle's bank.
+Amy's sister, Fanny, is courted by Edmund Sparkler, step-son of wealthy financier, Mr. Merdle.
+At Pancks' suggestion, Arthur invests the Doyce & Clennam funds in Merdle's bank.